 I like spending time at luxury resorts, in exclusive destinations or partaking in premium experiences (frankly, given the choice, who doesn’t) or to get lost in the least visited countries in the world.
 The harder to reach, more isolated and less frequented by travelers the more intriguing and interesting it sounds to me.

 These two seem to be highly incompatible types of travel and if someone enjoys one type of trip he or she will most likely never be found at the other.
 However, I have a few friends who share the same preferences and I blame our collective professional experience for this rather bizarre style of travel.

-So I decided to make Somaliland, and Somalia at least at the time of the visit, my 98th country by organising a trip there and spending time visiting the main Somaliland sights over a five day trip.
+So I decided to make Somaliland, and Somalia at least at the time of the visit, my 98th country by organising a trip there, getting that rare passport stamp and spending time visiting the main Somaliland sights over a five day trip.

 - Somaliland map: Geography and location